-- To develop a formal notation for strings, languages and machines. - To understand finite automata concepts and to design finite automata to accept a set of strings of a language. - To Understand and apply context free grammars to generate strings. - To identify the hierarchy of formal languages, grammars and machines. - To analyze Turing machines and their capability - To Distinguish between computability and non-computability and Decidability and Undesirability.
+- Develop a formal notation for strings, languages and machines. - Understand finite automata concepts and to design finite automata to accept a set of • strings of a language. - Understand and apply context free grammars to generate strings. - Identify the hierarchy of formal languages, grammars and machines. - Analyze Turing machines and their capability - Distinguish between computability and non-computability and Decidability and Undesirability.